-Malone’s response to AECOM references the Colorado Climate Report, stating, “In Colorado temperatures have increased by approximately 2°F between 1977 and 2006.
+Malone refuted AECOM’s objections to the CNHP report and referenced the Colorado Climate Report: “In Colorado temperatures have increased by approximately 2°F between 1977 and 2006.
 Increasing temperatures are affecting the state’s water resources.”

 Malone stressed the importance of employing a holistic approach when examining the effects of climate change, “and they (Nestlé) haven’t done that. … Looking at the entire system is the only way that anyone can grasp how to ensure that our life support systems stay intact and functioning.
 You can’t just pick out one thing and say it won’t impact other things. … The repercussions reverberate throughout.”

 A significant amount of climate change information available in 2009 was based on computer models, but Malone emphasized, “Modeled information has been supported by actual data for the past 10 years.”